-If your profile is the lynchpin of your success, then make sure you’ve completed all sections.
+If your Talent Passport is the lynchpin of your success, then make sure you’ve completed all sections.
 Include an engaging and relevant bio, provide all the requisite information about your work history and experience, tell us about your education, your qualifications, and your key skills.
-Remember, the employer will see your profile before they read your CV, so spend time furnishing these sections.
 Short, lazy answers like “Yes”, “No”, “See Below” and “Refer to CV” will not bring success.
 If you can’t be bothered filling in information, the employer won’t be interested in finding it.

 Include a picture.
 It’s only a small detail, but it adds a nice personal touch.
 And not a picture of your dog or your recent holiday – a picture of you!
 Clients want an early sense of who you are, so exposing them to a friendly and professional profile photo is an easy start, and one that requires minimal effort.

 Always cater your proposal towards the specific project or role you’re applying for.
 An employer will always notice a generic proposal, so understand the project and the client, tailor your proposal, and write personalised responses to the screening questions.
 Keep your work experience on your profile relevant to the project or position you’re applying for too.
 All other experience can be included in your CV, but the client only wants to see the experience and practical knowledge that are applicable to the role in hand.
 Don’t be fluffy.
 Make your services tangible and propose your deliverables briefly and precisely.
 The client wants to know exactly what you can offer and how it will help them, so don’t beat around the bush.

 Don’t Be a Jack of All Trades